CausalAI/pytorch_geometric/docs/source/notes/introduction.rst

             return F.log_softmax(x, dim=1)

 The constructor defines two ``GCNConv`` layers which get called in the forward pass of our network.
 Note that the non-linearity is not integrated in the ``conv`` calls and hence needs to be applied afterwards (something which is consistent accross all operators in PyTorch Geometric).
 Here, we chose to use ReLU as our intermediate non-linearity between and finally output a softmax distribution over the number of classes.

-Let's train this model on the train nodes for 200 epochs:
+我们在 train nodes 上训练此模型 200 个 epochs：

 .. code-block:: python